austin-lai/External-Penetration-Testing-Holo-Corporate-Network-TryHackMe-Holo-Network/README.md

 ![dockerenv-admin.holo.live](dockerenv-admin.holo.live.png)

-Since this is a docker container, we know that docker created docker network as internal network to connect diffirent container, we decided to check out the network information from current docker container by using ` ifconfig `.
+Since this is a docker container, we know that docker usually create docker network as internal network to connect diffirent containers, we decided to check out the network information from current docker container by using ` ifconfig `.

 ![ifconfig-admin.holo.live](ifconfig-admin.holo.live.png)

-From the netwoork information shown, we currently on 192.168.100.0/24 network which is inaccessible from Holo corporate network (10.200.107.0/24)
+From the netwoork information shown, we currently on ` 192.168.100.0/24 ` network which is inaccessible from Holo corporate network (10.200.107.0/24)

 We then check on  the routing information by using ` route -nv `

 ![route-admin.holo.live](route-admin.holo.live.png)

-From the routing, we know the gateway is 192.168.100.1
+From the routing, we know the gateway is ` 192.168.100.1 `

-Let's perform a quick port scanning on 192.168.100.1 leveraging the netcat binary available on current docker container.
+Let's perform a quick port scanning on ` 192.168.100.1 ` leveraging the netcat binary available on current docker container.

 ```bash
 for port in {1..20000}; do timeout 2 nc -znv 192.168.100.1 $port 2>&1 | grep open ; done